 As a company, you probably provide benefits including medical insurance.
 Take it one step further and provide them with the chance of obtaining counseling or therapy sessions.
 Make sure you train your managers or team leaders to be able to coach their employees and notice when they’re feeling overwhelmed or anxious.
 Just think that your employees won’t do their best if they’re not feeling at their best.
 Investing in their wellbeing pays off, you’ll experience less turnover and achieve better employee engagement.

 This investment would not just decrease turnover but keep you on top of your competitors.

 Aside from that, just having happy employees will give you in return great productivity.

 Give your remote workers the reassurance that they can take advantage of the flexibility on their schedule that comes with working remotely.
-If they have an important thing to do, or some place to be, a doctor’s appointment.., anything outside of “office hours”, make it clear that they can do so.
+If they have an important thing to do, or some place to be, a doctor’s appointment, picking up their child or any other errand outside of “office hours”, make it clear that they can do so.
 Nowadays the corporate world is embracing more of a results oriented approach, instead of just complying with a certain shift.
 As long as they make their deadlines and are doing a good job, let them take advantage of the flexibility of working remotely.

 Mental health is not a taboo subject anymore and is something we should never overlook.
-Think that it’s better to deal with work depression and anxiety before they become an actual problem.
-Mental Health and working are correlated, so employer’s need to have accountability on the matter and look after their employees’ wellbeing.
+Think that it’s better to deal with "mild" work depression and anxiety before they become an actual serious problem.
+Mental Health and Work are correlated, so employers need to have accountability on the matter and look after their employees’ wellbeing.

 Photo credit - karlyukav